Practical Nurse to Baccalaureate of Science in Nursing Bridge

 All of:

-• Graduate of a recognized two-year Practical Nursing diploma program with a minimum grade of 'B' in each course.
+• Graduate of a recognized Practical Nursing diploma or certificate program.

-• Currently licensed to practice with the College of Licensed Practical Nurses of BC (CLPNBC).
+• Currently licensed to practice with no restrictions as an LPN with the British Columbia College of Nurses and Midwives (BCCNM).

-• All students must complete the English Language Proficiency as per https://www.uvic.ca/future-students/undergraduate/admissions/language/index.php.
+• All students must complete the English Language Proficiency as per the University of Victoria's (UVic) English Language Requirements.

 Note: